 VERSE 6.
 From the sole of the foot even to the head there is no soundness in it: wounds, welts, and open sores.
 They haven’t been closed, bandaged, or soothed with oil.

 Strangers devour your land in your presence.
-To behold other people ransacking your property is a devastating experience.
+To see other people ransack your property is devastating.

 NLT translation.
 Beautiful Jerusalem stands abandoned like a watchman’s shelter in a vineyard, like a lean-to in a cucumber field after the harvest, like a helpless city under siege.